 1. Traditional Aipan: Constituents of traditional Aipan designs are, geometrical designs, flowers and imprints drawn linearly, purely for ornamental purposes.
 These are depicted below:

 2. Vasudhara: Vasudhara is made around the Pooja Vedika (pooja altar), places of worship, steps leading to the entrance door of a home, and around the Tulsi plant like a decorative border.
 The place, that is to be decorated, is painted with Geru (a red coloured soil is made to a paste with water and applied with nimble hands) and then, vertical lines, are made in odd numbers like 5, 7, 9 or 11, with the help of Bishwar.
 (Soaked rice when ground gives a white powder called Bishwar.)
 Without drawing the Vasudhara, the Aipan is considered incomplete.
-This are depicted below.
+This is depicted below.

 3. Swastik: The Swastik symbol has a great significance in Aipan.

 It is drawn in some form or other during most of the religious rituals.
 The Swastik in the Hindu mythology represents all Gods and Goddesses, known or unknown.
-If one does not have the knowledge of the occasion specific Aipan, a Swastik is the religiously accepted substitute.
+If one does not have the knowledge of the occasion specific Aipan, a Swastik is a religiously accepted substitute.

 Swastik represents creation and progress.
 The four arms of a Swastik inspire one to move forward.
 Thus the Swastik is the symbol that encourages people to search and march towards success and is thus drawn daily.